Pros of Adoption

 Grief is Real

 Sure, choosing adoption for your child means that you’ve chosen life, but it can involve a grieving process.
 Many adoption agencies connect birth mothers with counseling both during pregnancy and after you’ve given birth.
 They usually provide this at no cost to you.
-There is lots of support and services available, even speaking to other women that have been where you are today.
+There are lots of support and services available, even speaking to other women that have been where you are today.

 Loss of Relationships